 In the event that your services are shut off, a $30 turn on / turn off fee will be applied to your account.

-I have a swimming pool to fill but I don't want to pay the sewer fee?
 The Village does not provide a special water meter or adjust sewer charges for filling swimming pools.
 Another option is to use a water hauling service to fill the pool.

 Not finding what your are looking for?
 Check out our FAQ page.